 The following examples are based on the rules listed in the current editions of the APA, MLA, and Turabian style manuals for writers.
 This quick reference guide is not intended to replace or to be a substitute for the following complete style manuals:

 American Psychological Association.
 Publication Manual of the American Psychological Association.
 6th Edition.
-Washington, DC: APA, 2009.
+APA, 2009.

 Modern Language Association.
 MLA Handbook for Writers of Research Papers.
-7th Edition.
-New York: MLA, 2009.
+8th Edition.
+MLA, 2016.

 • Use a “hanging indent” to show the beginning of a citation.
 In other words, the first line of the citation begins at the left margin.
 Subsequent lines are indented ½ inch from the left margin (typically 5 spaces).